 Now I don't think the alternative is that we all go out an buy melatonin by the case full but I think there are many things we can do to make some changes as sleep truly affects every single process in our body.

-Computer glasses: I bought mine here and you can certainly buy ones that are pricier and fancier but they do make a big difference in toning down blue light and easing eye strain in general due to computer and phone use.
+- Computer glasses: I bought mine here and you can certainly buy ones that are pricier and fancier but they do make a big difference in toning down blue light, mimicking natural dusk, and easing eye strain due to computer and phone use.

-Make sure your room is pitch black: Please ensure that you and your kids don’t have night lights on.
-I know from personal experience my son will not go to sleep without a night light, so the alternative is to have a battery operated one that shuts off after a certain amount of time.
-Additionally ensuring that if you have to have a night light, that it’s red or orange and avoid yellow, white, blue and green light.
-If you live in a city, get blackout curtains, shades or an eye mask.
+- Make sure your room is pitch black: Please ensure that you and your kids don't have night lights on.
+I know from personal experience my son will not go to sleep without a night light, so the alternative is to have a battery-operated one that shuts off after a certain amount of time.
+Additionally ensuring that if you have to have a night light, that it is red or orange, and avoid yellow, white, blue, and green light.
+If you live in a city, get blackout curtains, shades, or an eye mask.

-Get a sound machine: They’re definitely not just for babies.
-They mask noises and provide an ambient sound allowing you to fall and stay asleep throughout the night.
-I personally can’t sleep in absolute silence.
+- Get a sound machine: They're definitely not just for babies.
+Sound machines mask noises and provide an ambient sound allowing you to fall and stay asleep throughout the night.
+I personally can't sleep in absolute silence.

-Make sure you love your mattress: If your mattress stinks, get a new one!
-It doesn’t have to be expensive but it has to be right for you.
-You can’t put a price on proper sleep.
+- Make sure you love your mattress: If your mattress is old and uncomfortable, it might be a good idea to invest in a new one!
+It doesn't have to be expensive but it has to be right for you.
+You can't put a price on proper sleep.
 Shop around and find something that works for you.

 Most of these steps can be implemented right now and if you have children who are struggling with sleep, they can certainly benefit as well!

 The way we put a price on eating healthy and exercising and it's time that we put the same emphasis on sleep.